AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/create-a-model.md

 ## Training and scoring {#training-and-scoring}

-When you are done making changes to your notebook and want to train your recipe, you can click on the associated buttons at the top of the bar to creating a training run in the cell.
-Upon clicking the button, a log of commands and outputs from the training script will appear in the notebook (under the `evaluator.py` cell).
+When you are done making changes to your notebook and want to train your recipe, you can select the associated buttons at the top of the bar to creating a training run in the cell.
+Upon selecting the button, a log of commands and outputs from the training script will appear in the notebook (under the `evaluator.py` cell).
 Conda first installs all the dependencies, then the training is initiated.

 Note that you must run training at least once before you can run scoring.
 Clicking on the **[!UICONTROL Run Scoring]** button will score on the trained model that was generated during training.
 The scoring script will appear under `datasaver.py`.